uplift-delivery/katas/countries/countries-explorer.md

 - Fetch and display a paginated or infinite-scrolling list of countries.
 - Each country should show at least its name, flag, population, region, and capital.
-- UI should gracefully handle loading and error states.

 ---